Quantum solver for single-impurity Anderson models with particle-hole symmetry: Introduction

-In this work, we evaluate the performance of a quantum solver for AIMs that incorporates multiple quantum subroutines to reconstruct the impurity Green's function.
-We first introduce a minimal yet expressive variational ansatz capable of preparing the model's ground state, as well as the particle and hole excitations needed to compute the impurity Green's function.
+In this work, we evaluate the performance of a quantum solver for AIMs with particle-hole symmetry that incorporates multiple quantum subroutines to construct the impurity Green's function.
+The focus on the half-filled case in the present work serves as an important benchmark for our approach as this case has been extensively studied in the context of understanding Mott insulators before its generalization for inclusion in a DFT+DMFT workflow.
+To solve these AIMs we introduce a minimal yet expressive set of variational ans\"atze capable of preparing the model's ground state and the particle and hole excitations needed to compute the impurity Green's function using a common set of variational parameters.
+This approach eliminates the computational overhead associated with the separate optimization of circuits preparing excited states~\cite{jamet_f_2021}, or the additional measurement costs incurred by methods that rely on mid-circuit measurement~\cite{jones_eb_2025}.
 We benchmark variational results against exact diagonalization to assess the accuracy and robustness of this ground-state preparation method.
 The corresponding excited states are generated via structured parameter shifts applied to the optimized ground-state circuit, avoiding the need to re-optimize each excited state.
 The performance of the proposed solver is evaluated by computing the impurity Green's functions for multiple values of the Hubbard interaction and bath sizes.
 Finally, we analyze the computational overhead associated with different variational optimization strategies, including COBYLA, Adam, and L-BFGS-B in the presence of finite sampling noise.
-These resource estimates provide realistic expectations for embedding this quantum solver into DMFT workflows.
+These resource estimates provide realistic expectations for embedding this quantum solver into DMFT workflows on current quantum hardware.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:methods}, we describe the methods used to calculate the continued fraction representation of the impurity Green's function, present the ansatz architecture employed to approximate the ground and excited states of the AIM, and introduce the tested optimization routines.
 Section~\ref{sec:results} reports our numerical results, including variational ground-state preparation, the fidelity and cost of optimization, moment-based energy corrections, and Green's function reconstruction.
 We conclude in Section~\ref{sec:outlook} with a summary of our findings and a discussion of future directions for integrating quantum impurity solvers within dynamical mean-field theory workflows.